jasonmacduffie/isles-of-maga/story.md

 These are some of the major Demon Lords (feel free to make new ones):

-- Pastorum, Patron of Ghosts
+- Pastorum, Patron of Ghosts (worshipped by Corvidines)
-- Umbrarum, Matron of Shadows (worshipped by Vespertines and Corvidines)
+- Umbrarum, Matron of Shadows (worshipped by Vespertines)
 - Solum, Matron of Purity (worshipped by Felidines)
 - Vitarum, Matron of Nature (worshipped by Lacertines)
 - Morborum, Patron of Plague